 subgrid as the value of

-If you need to autoplace items, and do not know how many items you will have, take care when creating a subgrid, as it will prevent additional rows being created to hold those items.
+If you need to autoplace items and do not know how many items you will have, take care when creating a subgrid, as it will prevent additional rows from being created to hold those items.

-Take a look at the next example — it uses the same parent and child grid as in the example above, however inside the subgrid I have twelve items trying to autoplace into ten grid cells.
-As the subgrid is on both dimensions there is nowhere for the extra two items to go and so they go into the last track of the grid, as defined in the specification.
+Take a look at the next example — it uses the same parent and child grid as in the example above.
+However, I have twelve items inside the subgrid trying to autoplace into ten grid cells.
+As the subgrid is on both dimensions, there is nowhere for the extra two items to go, so they go into the last track of the grid, as defined in the specification.